Save up to 25%… Shop Our Birthday Sale Now!

 A study conducted with protein-matched amounts of meat and Agaricus bisporus showed that consuming mushrooms was more satiating than eating meat [16].
 Participants who consumed 226 g of mushrooms for breakfast reported decreased hunger and greater fullness than those who had 28 g of meat.
 This is just another example of why mushrooms make an ideal meat substitute.

 Chitin is an insoluble fiber unique to mushrooms that helps maintain its structure and bulk.
-When consumed, it aids in digestion and regulates bowel movement, which helps reduce constipation.
+When consumed, it aids in digestion and supports bowel movement.

-Edible mushrooms are also a rich source of beta-glucans [17], a soluble fiber that has powerful health benefits, including:
+Edible mushrooms are also a rich source of beta-glucans [17], a soluble fiber that has many health benefits, including:

 • Supporting immune function